SuperCowPowers/space_bots/README.md

 <img align="right" style="padding:0px" src="docs/images/big_spider.png" width="320">

 # Space Mining Robots
 An AutoChess (Battler) where you compete with Space Mining Robots.
+This is a game about programming (Python) a set of 'bots' with simple behaviours and then just letting them go.
+It's a bit like Conway's game of life on zoomies (https://playgameoflife.com/).
+Anyway we just started.. hopefull will be kewl...

 ## Installation
 ```